dmbarbour/glas/docs/GlasMirror.md

 ## Configuration

-The details for mirrors should be expressed within a configuration file.
-But not every application needs mirroring.
-Thus, I propose to model mirroring options as part of a configurable 'package' of options selected based on application settings.
-This could be selected together with the port range for HTTP and RPC interfaces and similar features.

-Each mirror might describe a remote machine, including information needed for access, setup, localization, etc.. such as network addresses, architecture, access tokens, protocols, etc..
+The details for mirrors should be expressed within the configuration file, and the configuration may be application specific (i.e. has access to `settings.*`).

+In general, the configuration would need to include a list of mirrors.
+And for each mirror we would need enough information to activate a remote node, authorize and authenticate, cross-compile, push code, and so on.

+Details TBD.

 ## Distributed Runtime